 -Kodo millets are rich in B vitamins, especially niacin, B6 and folic acid, as well as the minerals such as calcium, iron, potassium, magnesium and zinc.

-Soak FORGOTTEN FOODS Kodo millet in water for half hour in water.
-Cook in a pressure cooker.
+Soak FORGOTTEN FOODS Kodo millet in water for half hour.
+Cook like rice in cooker.
 Rice can be replaced with millets in your staple diet, any rice dish can be made using Barnyard millets.
 You could also cook porridge, sprinkle millets over salads and soups.

 DISCLAIMER: These statements have not been evaluated by the Food and Drug administration.
 The above mentioned benefits are common community folk knowledge in India.
 This product is not intended to diagnose, treat, cure or prevent any disease.
 The result may vary from person to person.